KarolinHem/TESTING/signserver-ce-docker-hub.md

 Setting up SignServer
 =====================

-The following provides instructions for setting up SignServer either for testing purposes, using sample keys and certificates, or setting up SignServer with new keys and certificates, requiring keys to be generated and certificates issued from a Certificate Authority (CA).
+The following provides instructions for setting up SignServer, either for testing purposes with sample keys and certificates, or for setting up SignServer with new keys and certificates, requiring keys to be generated and certificates issued by a Certificate Authority (CA).

 Alternative 1: Quick Setup with Snake Oil Keys and Certificates for Demo or Testing Only
 ----------------------------------------------------------------------------------------